sthaanis/project_redesign/projectRedesign/read.md

     <script>
         function changeText(){
-            document.getElementById('demo').innerHTML = "This is Internal JavaScript.
-All the codes are written inside the script tag within the html document";
+            document.getElementById('demo').innerHTML = "All the codes are written inside the script tag within the html document";
         }
     </script>